-The platform adds that “Dynamic ads look exactly like other single image ads, carousel ads or collection ads on Facebook, Instagram and Audience Network.”
+These ads “look exactly like other single image ads, carousel ads or collection ads on Facebook, Instagram and Audience Network.”

 The difference is, instead of having to create an individual ad for each product or item in your inventory, dynamic ads allow you to create “an ad template that automatically uses images and details from your catalogue for items you’d like to advertise,” Facebook says.

-You can use dynamic audience and dynamic ads to retarget customers who have taken any action on your website or app.
+You can use dynamic audience and dynamic ads to retarget customers who took an action on your website or app.

 You can even use broad audience targeting and reach people who “may not have visited your website or app before.”